ece362-purdue/proton-labs/lab1-gpio/README.md

 See the animation above, and use that technique to dive into the three constituent functions of `gpio_init` to determine what registers are being modified, and note them down.
 A register takes the form `peripheral->registername`, for example `sio_hw->gpio_in`.
 Here, the peripheral that controls the GPIO pins is `sio_hw`, and `gpio_in` is the register that returns the high/low state of the GPIO pins, with each bit of the register indicating a different pin.

+### 1.3 Answer these questions

 Now that you've understood function diving, answer the questions below.  **You should find the answers only in the datasheet and the SDK, and not on any other website.**  We will ask you to show where you found your answers and how you arrived at them, so take notes on how to find your answers so that you can show your TA once you arrive in lab.

-1. (15 points) What are the four `sio_hw` registers involved in setting the direction of a GPIO pin?
-When should one pair of registers be used over the other?
+1. (12 points) What are the four `sio_hw` registers involved in setting the direction of a GPIO pin?
+List two reasons for when one pair of registers should be used over the other.
 Show your TA where you found this information after diving through the `gpio_init` function.

-Give an example of a value for `mask` that would configure GP21 and GP26 as inputs, and which of the four registers it should be written to.
+2. (3 points) Give an example of a value for `mask` that would configure GP21 and GP26 as inputs, and which of the four registers it should be written to.
 Note that `PICO_USE_GPIO_COPROCESSOR` is not defined and that the total number of GPIOs on the RP2350B is 48.

-2. (5 points) What third register would you check to confirm if a GPIO pin was already configured as an input or output?
+3. (5 points) What registers would you check to confirm if a GPIO pin numbered between 0 and 47 was already configured as an input or output?
 Show your TA how you arrived at your answer.
 (Hint: the registers above are write-only, so you can't read them back to check if pins were configured correctly.)

-3. (5 points) What pair of registers are used to set the value of a GPIO pin (i.e. high/low, logic 1/0)?
+4. (5 points) What two pairs of registers are used to change the value of a GPIO pin numbered between 0 and 47 (i.e. high/low, logic 1/0)?
 Show your TA how you arrived at your answer.

-4. (5 points) What register can be used to read the value of a GPIO pin, regardless of whether it is configured as an input or output?
+5. (5 points) What two pairs of registers can be used to read the value of a GPIO pin numbered between 0 and 47, regardless of whether it is configured as an input or output?
 Show your TA how you arrived at your answer.

-5. (10 points) Within the SDK function that configures the GPIO pins for the SIO functions, explain to your TA which lines of code do the following:
+6. (15 points) Determine the SDK function that configures the GPIO pins to be associated with `GPIO_FUNC_SIO` which lets the GPIO pins be controlled using the registers above.
+Within that function, explain to your TA which lines of code do the following:
-    - Set input enable on, output disable off for a GPIO pin
+    - Set input enable on, output disable off for a GPIO pin.
-    - Set the function for a GPIO pin to SIO
+    - Set the function for a GPIO pin to SIO.
+(What is the function number for SIO?)
-    - Clear the isolation latch for a GPIO pin, so that the SIO peripheral can control the pin
+    - Turn off the **isolation latch** for a GPIO pin, so that the SIO peripheral can control the pin.

-6. (5 points) What is the function number for SIO?
-Show your TA how you arrived at your answers.
-(Hint: you can find the SIO function number by diving into the `gpio_function_t` enum in the relevant function.)

 7. (5 points) In the function that sets the function for a GPIO pin, there is code specifically for the RP2350 (`#if !PICO_RP2040`) that has the comment "// Remove pad isolation now that the correct peripheral is in control of the pad".
 Read Section 9.7 to understand what a "pad" is, and why you need to remove the isolation latch.
 Show the relevant paragraph to your TA and discuss it so you understand it.